Severn Trent: Operations

 The main companies in the group are Severn Trent Water, Hafren Dyfrdwy and Severn Trent Services.
 Severn Trent Laboratories was rebranded as part of Severn Trent Services in 2010, to streamline the company and give it a single worldwide image, rather than a series of separate organisations with different identities.
 As with all water companies in the United Kingdom, Severn Trent is regulated under the Water Industry Act 1991.

 As of 2021, the company supplies about 4.6 million households and businesses in its area, rising from 3.7 million in 2008.
 Severn Trent Water has a call centre in Coventry, dealing with operational emergencies and billing enquiries, and two other call centres in Derby and Shrewsbury, which deal solely with billing enquiries.
 Its head office is the new custom built Severn Trent Centre in Coventry.

 Regulation and criticism

+In 2004, a water industry contractor, M Holleran Ltd., complained that Severn Trent had failed to follow the Utilities Contract Regulations 1996 correctly when appointing contractors for its maintenance programme for reservoirs, water distribution infrastructure and sewerage systems.
+Holleran had been left off a list of potential contractors used by Severn Trent because its annual turnover was lower than the level considered suitable by Severn Trent.
+Smaller companies were permitted to form joint ventures so as to aggregate their turnover but Holleran argued that the timescale allowed for such arrangements to be made was inadequate.
+When the issue went to court it was held that Holleran had failed to act "promptly and in any event within three months from the date when grounds for the proceedings first arose", and therefore their case was rejected.

 In July 2007, the Mythe Water Treatment Works near Tewkesbury became inundated with water from the River Severn during the Summer 2007 United Kingdom floods.
 The water coming into the plant was contaminated, and this led to the loss of all running water for approximately 150,000 people in Cheltenham, Gloucester and Tewkesbury.

 In July 2008, OFWAT confirmed that it had fined Severn Trent Water £35.8 million for deliberately providing false information to Ofwat and for delivering poor service to its customers.
 In July 2008, the company was fined £2m (reduced from a previous judgement of £4m) for poor information reporting and covering up misleading leakage data.